AnthonyAltieri/altstack/apps/example-altstack-server/README.md

 }
 ```

-Status codes are automatically inferred from error schemas when using `ctx.throw()`.
+Status codes are automatically inferred from error schemas when using `ctx.error()`.
+Always use `throw ctx.error(...)` to throw errors.